 Informatics leaders recognized for accomplishments in practice and research, health policy, nursing informatics, visionary and transformative thought leadership, and significant scholarly contribution.

-The American Medical Informatics Association (AMIA) is proud to announce this year’s Signature Award and Leadership Award recipients.
-The leaders will receive their awards at the AMIA 2017 Annual Symposium, taking place Nov.
-4 – 8, in Washington, D.C.
+The American Medical Informatics Association (AMIA) is proud to announce the 2020 Signature Award and Leadership Award recipients.
+The leaders will be presented with their awards at the AMIA 2020 Virtual Annual Symposium, November 14-18.

 AMIA Signature Awards

 Donald A.B.
 Lindberg Award for Innovation in Informatics

 Don Eugene Detmer Award for Health Policy Contributions in Informatics

 Sarah Collins Rossetti, RN, PhD, FACMI, FAMIA

 William W. Stead Award for Thought Leadership in Informatics